Community Health Fund

 The Community Health Fund was established in 2017 at the San Joaquin Community Foundation by a $2 million dollar grant from the Delta Blood Bank Foundation.
 The Fund aims to support projects and activities that improve healthcare services, health outcomes, and medical education in San Joaquin County.

-The San Joaquin Community Foundation is pleased to invite eligible nonprofit organizations and local public education agencies to submit Letters of Interest for this 2023 grant opportunity to support healthy communities.
+The San Joaquin Community Foundation is pleased to invite eligible non-profit organizations to submit letters of interest for grant funding from the Community Health Fund.

 Grantees